Condar uses CatGard gaskets when needed, in manufacturing high-quality CondarTM catalysts for woodstoves.

-Condar's 6-inch round "canned" gaskets, both steel and ceramic, are sold with an extra exterior gasket wrapped around the can.
+Condar's 6-inch round combustors, both steel and ceramic, are sold with an extra exterior gasket wrapped around stainless steel.
 This is because these round catalysts were sometimes used on early catalytic woodstoves where the receptacle is too large.
 Don't use the extra exterior gasket if you don't see an expansion joint during installation.

-If your ceramic combustor is "uncanned," use the gasket provided, but don't order an extra gasket to "pack" it.
-Uncanned catalysts have masking tape on the gasket to hold it in position; it isn't necessary to remove tape for installation.
+If your ceramic combustor isn't wrapped in stainless steel use the gasket provided, but don't order an extra gasket to "pack" it.
+Catalysts wrapped in gasket have masking tape on the gasket to hold it in position; it isn't necessary to remove tape for installation.
 It will safely burn off when catalyst is engaged.